Paperback-iOS/website/src/contribute/index.md

----
-title: Contribute to Paperback
+# Contribute to Paperback
----

 ::: info Contribute to Paperback
 Welcome to Paperback contributing guide.
-If Paperback initially is a closed source application, it involves a pretty important open source ecosystem.
+While Paperback _initially_ is a closed source application, it involves a pretty important open source ecosystem.
 Everyone is welcome to contribute and help in our various projects!
 :::

-# Paperback ecosystem
+## Paperback Ecosystem

 You will find all of our projects in our [GitHub organization](https://github.com/Paperback-iOS).
-Additionally, discussions usually take place in the development channels of our Discord server.
+Additionally, discussions usually take place in our [official Discord server](https://discord.paperback.moe).
 You're more than welcome to join in on the conversation!

----

 Here are some of our main projects:

--   **Paperback sources**
-    Sources for the application are developed and maintained by the community.
-These currently consist of sources for pulling content into the app, but in the near future, this will also include tracker implementations.
+### Paperback extension

-    Get started with our [source development guide](/contribute/source-development/).
+The official Paperback extension is used for connecting your Paperback app with your own Komga instance ([Learn more](/guides/getting-started/adding-content#Komga)).
+Get started with our [extension development guide](/contribute/extension-development/).

--   **Paperback website**
+### Paperback website

-    Any help improving this [website](https://github.com/Paperback-iOS/website/) is definitely welcome.
+Any help improving this website is definitely welcome.
+Get started with our [website development guide](/contribute/extension-development/).

--   **Paperback Toolchain/Types**
+### Paperback Toolchain/Types

-    Our CLI tool to bundle extensions repositories and the types for the Paperback API.
+Our CLI tool to bundle extensions and the types for the Paperback API.
+You can find the source code [here](https://github.com/Paperback-iOS/paperback-toolchain).